 Day 2: Dhak Village to Gulling Campsite

 After having breakfast at 6:00 AM in our hotel, we left with a determination to conquer KUARI PASS.
-A XUV dropped us at the starting point of trek i.e. Dhak Village which is at a distance of 12 km from Joshimath.
-Our trek leader briefed us about the route and change in plan due to some unavoidable circumstances.
-Initial plan was to start from Dhak and end at Auli but now we had to start from Dhak and return via same route to Dhak itself.
-Well it was not the ideal start for the trek but all I can say is to be prepared for such abrupt changes.
+An XUV dropped us at the starting point of trek i.e. Dhak Village which is at a distance of 12 km from Joshimath.
+Our trek leader briefed us about the route and change in the plan due to some unavoidable circumstances.
+The initial plan was to start from Dhak and end at Auli but now we had to start from Dhak and return via the same route to Dhak itself.
+Well, it was not the ideal start for the trek but all I can say is to be prepared for such abrupt changes.

 Joshimath – Dhak Village – Gulling – Chonter Gatta – Bor Tal – Tali Campsite-Chitrakantha – Khulara Meadows-Kuari View Point 1- Chitrakantha Top – Lord Curzon Trail – Puli Dhar Col – Auli via Tali and Gorson Bugyal